Sparse Polynomial Matrix Optimization

 with

-Note that \eqref{sec4:ex1} has only the trivial sign symmetry, which means that the related block structure is also trivial.
-On the other hand, with the relaxation order $r=2$, the procedure for exploiting term sparsity with block closures stabilizes at $s=2$, giving rise to two blocks for the moment matrix: $\{[1]^1,[x_1]^2,[x_2]^2, [x_1^2]^1,[x_1x_2]^1,[x_2^2]^1\}$ and $\{[1]^2,[x_1]^1,[x_2]^1, [x_1^2]^2,[x_1x_2]^2,[x_2^2]^2\}$.
-The corresponding sparse relaxation \eqref{eq::mPMI} yields a lower bound $-0.9142$ which coincides with the bound given by the second order dense relaxation. \end{exmp}
+Note that $F(\x)$ has a nontrivial PMI sign symmetry $\theta=(-1,-1)$.
+With the relaxation order $r=2$, the procedure for exploiting term sparsity with block closures stabilizes at $s=2$, giving rise to two blocks for the moment matrix:

+The corresponding sparse relaxation \eqref{eq::mPMI} yields a lower bound $-0.9142$ which coincides with the bound given by the second order dense relaxation.